thatbudakguy/qg/adventures/cult-strikes-back-pt-1.md

 + Ches 14, evening
 + Denlor's Chambers
 + The Gang discover the secret of Genie-Binding, granting them access to Denlor's personal chambers, where they discover his journal.
 Araevin is able to read it using *comprehend languages* and learn the history of Denlor's time in Phlan.

++ Ches 14, night
++ Kabel's Hill
++ The Gang visit the ranger Serelis Greenleaf and use a *speak with dead* spell to commune with the spirit of a past ranger who served as steward of Kabel's Hill centuries ago, learning that the location in which the Lord Sage is hiding may be Castle Atuke, outside Phlan.

++ Ches 15, morning
++ Kabel's Hill
++ The Gang visit the ranger Serelis Greenleaf and use a *speak with dead* spell to commune with the spirit of a past ranger who served as steward of Kabel's Hill centuries ago, learning that the location in which the Lord Sage is hiding may be Castle Atuke, outside Phlan.

++ Ches 15, afternoon
++ Kabel's Hill
++ The Gang make their way into Castle Atuke, battle its undead denizens, and rescue the Lord Sage.
++
++ Ches 15, night
++ Mantor's Library
++ The Gang return to Mantor's Library to find that Talis the White has stolen the Scale of Tiamat.

 + Ches 16
 + Draakhorn sounds